HW 05: Describing Relationships

 Q ~ Q Association

-This example explores the association between length of an iris petal and the length of the sepal.
-The quantitative response variable is petal length (Petal.Length) and the quantitative explanatory variable is sepal length (Sepal.Length).
+This example explores the association between the length of a penguins flipper and it’s body mass.
+The quantitative response variable is body mass(body_mass_g) and the quantitative explanatory variable is flipper length (flipper_length_mm).